ezrosent/allocators-rs/info/elfmalloc-performance.md

 In addition to a standard version (called simply `elfmalloc`), we provide the variant `elfmalloc-l`.
-The `-l` refers to the use of the `LocalCache` front-end for the allocator, as opposed to the `MagazineCache` frontend used in the default configuration.
-While `elfmalloc` is almost always superior in terms of both throughput and memory usage, `elfmalloc-l` provides better performance in the producer-consumer benchmark.
+The `-l` refers to the use of the `LocalCache` front-end for the allocator, as opposed to the `MagazineCache` front-end used in the default configuration.
+While `elfmalloc` is almost always superior in terms of both throughput and memory usage, `elfmalloc-l` is useful for performance evaluation as it provides a "no-cache" baseline for allocator performance.

-While we are still working on improving the default to have the advantages of both frontends, we report the performance numbers of both allocators for the time being.

 ## Benchmarks